 – Entry Way

-You’ll most likely spend most time with your guests in the Kitchen and living room.
-Clean the bathroom your guests will use.
+In the holiday season, don’t spend your time cleaning the kitchen and making it spotless.
+Clean the guest room and bathroom first because these are the spaces your guests will spend time alone.
+The kitchen is expected to be busy with cooking, dishes and appliances, a stepford kitchen is not realistic or expected during the holidays.
+As long as its reasonably presentable, its enough.
+It doesn’t need to shine like a diamond.
+You’ll most likely spend most time with your guests shuffling things back and forth from the Kitchen and socializing in the living room.
 Use your remaining time to tidy your entryway – it doesn’t need to be perfect, but it does need to be inviting.
 This is the last room because you won’t spend quality time here.

 2. Clean right to left in every room